ankit61d/PySer/README.md

 float
 complex
 ```
+Moreover, Both serializer & deserializer can escape the OPCODES if they are present in the input.

 ### An example that uses pyser to serializer a dict and then deserialize it.
 1. Download the package.
 Navigate to the package directory in terminal & open python interpreter.